Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 Argentina Gold 5 Pesos Background and History

-Since the government could not finance the massive spending it undertook any longer by borrowing, eventually the successive governments of Argentina chose to inflate away their debt.
+Since the Juan Peron government could not finance the massive spending it undertook by borrowing, eventually the successive governments of Argentina chose to inflate away their debt.
 This led to massive price and wage inflation in the amount of a staggering 2.1 billion times higher than the initial prices were (over the years 1976 to 1991).
 It also caused the country's Argentina Gold 5 Pesos coins to gain in value to more than 500 trillion of the original five pesos denomination.
-Long an example for the world of comfort and wealth, Argentina's currency failure and poor government policies began possibly the most shocking economic collapse of the end of the 20th century and beginning of the 21st century.
+Long an example for the world of comfort and wealth, Argentina's currency failure and poor government policies began possibly the most shocking economic collapse of the end of the 20th century and the beginning of the 21st century.

-Up to that point where the country began a steady decline economically, it enjoyed more than enough prosperity to celebrate with triumphant gold coin issues.
 The Argentina Gold 5 Pesos began production in 1882 and continued through 1889.
 These coins remind you of early American coinage in their gorgeous design and patriotic freedom-loving themes.
 They offer collectors and investors alike today a smarter alternative to many forms of modern bullion for those who are interested in buying gold in bulk.
 Besides all of the advantages of being bullion coins, they also provide you with financial privacy, collector demand, and the possibility for the prices to increase because of their quite limited surviving issues.
 In periods of peak demand, their premium increases.

 Argentina Gold 5 Pesos Physical Characteristics

 The obverse is the technical name used to describe the front of coins.
-Argentina Gold 5 Pesos have an obverse which features symbols of unity and freedom.
+Argentina Gold 5 Pesos have an obverse that features symbols of unity and freedom.
 The obverse portrays a Liberty bust which wears a Phrygian cap.
 The phrase “LIBERTAD 5 PESOS UN ARGENTINO 9D FINO” surrounds the liberty portrait.
-The engraver is Eugène-André Oudiné, whose last name is noted to the bottom right of liberty's bust.
+The engraver is Eugène-André Oudiné, whose last name is noted to the bottom right of Liberty's bust.

 Coin collectors and investors refer to the backside of coins as the reverse.
 Argentina Gold 5 Pesos' reverse showcase a version of the Argentine national coat of arms.
 Two hands join together inside the wreath.
 It states REPUBLICA ARGENTINA along with the year of issue around the wreath.